ZackS13/Respiratory_screen/README.md

 # Respiratory_screen
 This project selects patients who based of the EHR data, are likely to have persistent or worsened respiratory symptoms due to COVID-19.
-It takes in two CSV files (with specific specifications in a separate Word file) and produces 4 tables for analysis and chart review, and an UpSet Plot
+It takes two CSV files (with specific specifications in a separate Word file) as input and produces 4 tables for analysis and chart review, and an UpSet Plot

 In order to run this script the institution needs to have two CSV files.
 The first csv_patient_list should be arranged in the following way: